-Fueled by Evidence-based Education, Student Transitions from Massage Therapy to Chiropractic
+Fueled by Evidence-based Education, Student Utilizes Massage Therapy Background to Pursue a Chiropractic Career

-For Alex Curran (D.C.
-'23), it was an easy decision to attend Northeast.
+For Alex Curran (D.C. ’23, BPS ‘22), it was an easy decision to attend Northeast.
 At Pinnacle Hill Chiropractic, where he currently works as a massage therapist, every doctor on staff is a graduate of the College.
 "Knowing something about the place, and the sort of students who come out of it, it was the only one I applied to," he says.

 Curran, who will graduate with his doctor of chiropractic degree in 2023, was encouraged by the owners of the practice, Dr. Sarah Tirimacco (D.C.
 '14) and Dr. Michael Penkin (D.C.
 '13) to apply to Northeast.
 Both appreciate Curran's dedication and expertise, and knew he would excel in the College's classrooms, labs and clinics.

-As a massage therapist, Curran works with patients who are pre- or post-surgery, and who are often athletes, although he says most of his patients are "people who are determined to move better."
+As a massage therapist, Curran works with patients who are pre- or post-surgery, and who are often athletes requiring a sports massage, although he says most of his patients are "people who are determined to move better."
 As a therapist, he believes the most important thing he has to offer patients is his belief that "I care as much about what you want to do as you do — so I'm going to support you and your goals."

 In addition to his coursework at the College and his busy workload, Curran is the pole vault coach for SUNY Brockport, and he runs his own private pole vault club, Next Step Vault Club, with a facility in Rochester and year-round training schedule.
 "We teach athletes how to move well," he says.